lucho1/DevelopmentProject/docs/README.md

 You must pass through each level and get to the door that will take you out!

-Move left and right with A and D keys and jump with W.
+Move left and right with A and D keys and jump with W. You can also shoot with SPACEBAR.

+Each 2 flyer enemies killed or each walker enemy killed, you have one more coin!
+Also you can get 5 score points from flyers and 10 from walkers.
+Can you beat your own record?

+Test yourself to pass the level in the minimum time possible with the highest score!

 To pass each level, there are some platforms that are unactive.
 To activate them and be able to pass over them, you must press a button!
 Those platforms can be also obstacles that must be deactivate by passing through the ray in order to pass the level.

-From main menu, start with Enter.
-Quit the game with ESC key.
+ESC key inside the game pauses it and opens an in-game menu (also you can use the button in the corner).

 * _Settings for Debug purposes_

 F1 - Start from level 1

-F2 - Iterate between screens/levels
+F2 - Iterate between screens

 F5 - Save the Current state